semuconsulting/pynmeagps/README.md

 ---
 ## <a name="examples">Examples</a>

-The following examples can be found in the `\examples` folder:
+The following command line examples can be found in the `\examples` folder:

-1. `nmeastreamer.py` illustrates how to implement a threaded serial reader for NMEA messages using pynmeagps.NMEAReader, and send poll requests for specific NMEA message types.
+1. `nmeapoller.py` illustrates how to implement a threaded serial reader for NMEA messages using `pynmeagps.NMEAReader` and send poll requests for a variety of NMEA message types.

-1. `nmeafile.py` illustrates how to implement a binary file reader for NMEA messages using the pynmeagps.NMEAReader iterator function.
+1. `nmeafile.py` illustrates how to implement an NMEA datalog file reader using `pynmeagps.NMEAReader` iterator functionality.

-1. `gpxtracker.py` illustrates a simple CLI tool to convert an NMEA data dump to a `*.gpx` track file using pynmeagps.NMEAReader.
+1. `gpxtracker.py` illustrates a simple utility to convert an NMEA datalog file to a `*.gpx` track file using `pynmeagps.NMEAReader`.

 1. `/webserver/gpsstreamer.py` illustrates a simple HTTP web server wrapper around a threaded pynmeagps streaming and parsing service.
 To use, cd to the `/examples/webserver` folder, execute the `gpsstreamer.py` module and direct your browser to http://localhost:8080.
 The web page will update dynamically every 5 seconds.
 You can also access the parsed NMEA data directly via the REST API http://localhost:8080/gps.